 In the Cascades incident, a rookie error of not “keeping my foot in” lead to a sudden sideways stop at the armco.
 Even though this was a relatively low speed collision, the force was enough to create what would have been a sideways whiplash had my crash helmet (containing my head) come to a sudden stop through hitting the roll cage.
 The marks on my crash helmet and roll cage bumper confirmed this.
 So I avoided a whiplash but walked away with a concussion instead.

-A Head & Neck Restraint is only as good as the positioning of the harness anchoring it...
+A Head & Neck Restraint is only as good as the positioning of the harness and the seat anchoring it...